gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 a crush on a boy that got me started on StarCraft, it'd be a pretty fun story I think for the Day9 community.
 My Felicity, in a way.

-When we entered high school, we competed started a team to compete in the High School StarLeague (HSL).
+When we entered high school, we started a team to compete in the High School StarLeague (HSL).
 My friend and I founded the club, and although it later on fell apart for various and rather regrettable reasons (and I was thinking of discussing more about that and my experience in gaming and the HSL in another post), we competed for two years.
 In that second year, Oakton High School took third place in the nation.